widelands/widelands/doc/sphinx/source/animations.rst

 .. code-block:: lua

-   -- Tell the endine where the png files are located animation_directory = path.dirname(__file__),
+   -- Tell the engine where the png files are located animation_directory = path.dirname(__file__),

    -- Define the animations